-Following qualification testing BFS selected printer-encoders from Zebra Technologies.
+Following qualification testing, BFS selected printer-encoders from Zebra Technologies.
 BSF’s arrangement includes a pilot line in the facility that uses a Zebra R110XiIIIPlus unit and a test lab using Zebra Z4MPlus and R4MPlus units.
-A 4’’x6’’ pressure-sensitive “smart label” is affixed to the side of corrugated cases.
+The units affix a 4’’x6’’ pressure-sensitive “smart label” to the side of corrugated cases.
 The labels must withstand the rigors of frozen handling and distribution.
-Among other details RFID Antenna has learned that the tags are embedded with Matrics Class 0+ RFID tags.
+Among other details, RFID Antenna has learned that the tags are embedded with Matrics Class 0+ RFID tags.

-“Frozen seafood is extraordinarily challenging for RFID” says Danby salesman Rich Bruce.
-“Although ice is RF transparent frozen fish acts like a metal plate.
-Each species is different; shellfish is as different from fish as squash and apples are in produce applications.”
+“Frozen seafood is extraordinarily challenging for RFID,” says Danby salesman Rich Bruce.
+“Though ice is RF transparent, frozen fish acts like a metal plate.
+Each species is different.
+Shellfish is as different from fish as squash and apples are in produce applications.”

 The Zebra printer-encoder operation in the plant consists of the following process:

-2. Verifies that the data is correct and the tag is working.
+2. Verifies that the data is correct and the tag is working properly.

-BSF’s initial implementation phase includes setting up compliance stations where RFID labels are encoded using a Zebra R110 smart label printer-encoder and applied to corrugated cases of tilapia crab lobster and other frozen fish products.
-Cases are then validated through an RFID portal.
-The company packages more than 500 different items. —RL
+BSF’s initial implementation phase includes setting up compliance stations where RFID labels are encoded using a Zebra R110 smart label printer-encoder and applied to corrugated cases of tilapia, crab, lobster, and other frozen fish products.
+Cases are then validated through a RFID portal.
+The company packages more than 500 different items.

 BSF’s long-term RFID vision is to involve its network of suppliers to apply RFID labels at the source and leverage information on the RFID tags to meet legal data requirements such as method of catch, catch weight, country of origin, and date codes.
 That’s quite an undertaking--BSF receives products from 50 different countries.